Wild Rivers Conservancy

 Our Core Functions

-Wild Rivers Conservancy of the St. Croix and Namekagon is the Friends Group for the St. Croix National Scenic Riverway.
+Wild Rivers Conservancy of the St. Croix and Namekagon (Conservancy) is the Friends Group for the St. Croix National Scenic Riverway.
 We support and complement the National Park Service’s work within the Riverway.
-Wild Rivers Conservancy is the voice of the river and the only organization with a watershed-wide scope in the St. Croix River basin.
+The Conservancy is the voice of the river and the only organization with a watershed-wide scope in the St. Croix River basin.

-- Advance the partnership between the Wild Rivers Conservancy and the St. Croix National Scenic Riverway by nurturing strong staff and board relationships.
+1. Invest in the partnership between the Conservancy and the St. Croix National Scenic Riverway by nurturing strong staff and board relationships.

-- Be an advocate for the Riverway to ensure it has the adequate resources to perform its core functions and mission.
+4. Advocate for and on behalf of the Riverway to ensure it has adequate resources to perform its core functions and mission.

 Provide opportunities for people to discover, explore and steward the Riverway and its watershed.

-- Promote awareness and responsible public enjoyment of the St. Croix National Scenic Riverway and other parks in the watershed.
+2. Promote responsible recreation of the St. Croix National Scenic Riverway and other natural areas in the watershed.

-- Inspire new audiences to discover, explore and steward the Riverway and its watershed through public engagement and education.
+3. Inspire new audiences to learn more about and steward the Riverway and its watershed through public engagement and education events and activities.

 Protect and enhance the natural resources and ecosystems in the St. Croix River watershed.

-- Recognize the challenges posed by a changing climate and adopt proactive strategies to protect and enhance the watershed.
+1. Promote and adopt proactive ecological resilience strategies to address the challenges posed by a changing climate to protect and enhance the watershed.

 Build a sustainable and financially resilient organization that delivers on its mission effectively.